carpentriesoffline/offlinedatasci/paper.md

 that are associated with limited internet access are race and ethnicity, geography, and most importantly income [@swenson2021internet].
-Low-income US households are less likely to have access to broadband and more likely to have no internet access at all [@swenson2021internet].
-Although the increase in internet access worldwide is undeniable, the rate at which access increases and the quality of that access remains unequal.
+Low-income US households are less likely to have access to broadband and more likely to have no Internet access at all [@swenson2021internet].
+Although the increase in Internet access worldwide is undeniable, the rate at which access increases and the quality of that access remains unequal.

-Most online data science tools and teaching materials make two basic assumptions about the users' resources: 1) access to computers; and 2) a stable internet connection to download data, install software, and view teaching materials while learning or working.
-While access to a computer is an unavoidable requirement for most stages of data science, the need for regular internet access can be mitigated by obtaining the necessary data, software, and lesson materials when and where internet access is available.
+Most online data science tools and teaching materials make two basic assumptions about the users' resources: 1) access to computers; and 2) a stable Internet connection to download data, install software, and view teaching materials while learning or working.
+While access to a computer is an unavoidable requirement for most stages of data science, the need for regular Internet access can be mitigated by obtaining the necessary data, software, and lesson materials when and where internet access is available.
 Once these materials are downloaded, much of the associated training and data science work can be accomplished without internet access.
 However, the knowledge necessary to accomplish this is often not available to beginning data scientists.
-This makes limited internet access particularly challenging in teaching environments, where students often learn how to download and install data science tools during classes and workshops.
-Workshops may be run without internet access and many of the students may not have sufficient internet access prior to the workshop, leading to problems in acquiring hundreds of megabytes worth of software applications and their dependencies for workshop attendees.
-Simplifying the downloading and offline use of data science components that have internet requirements could ameliorate some of the challenges that students and data scientists face due to unequal accessibility to the internet.
+This makes limited Internet access particularly challenging in teaching environments, where students often learn how to download and install data science tools during classes and workshops.
+Workshops may be run without Internet access and many of the students may not have sufficient Internet access prior to the workshop, leading to problems in acquiring hundreds of megabytes worth of software applications and their dependencies for workshop attendees.
+Simplifying the downloading and offline use of data science components that have Internet requirements could ameliorate some of the challenges that students and data scientists face due to unequal accessibility to the Internet.

-The offlinedatasci package is part of a growing set of tools and instructional materials developed by Carpentries offline to facilitate teaching and doing data science in internet limited environments.
-The larger ecosystem allows local computers, like Raspberry Pi's, to be used as isolated servers to provide workshop attendees a wireless network to acquire the necessary materials during workshops even when there is no internet access.
+The offlinedatasci package is part of a growing set of tools and instructional materials developed by Carpentries offline to facilitate teaching and doing data science in Internet limited environments.
+The larger ecosystem allows local computers, like Raspberry Pi's, to be used as isolated servers to provide workshop attendees a wireless network to acquire the necessary materials during workshops even when there is no Internet access.
 The offlinedatasci package automates the downloading and updating of the most recent materials for running workshops and also facilitates offline data science work more broadly by providing: 1) open source statistical and graphing software (R and Python), 2) integrated